avodonosov/pocl/README.md

-only 50% are used, and that in many other applications only around 35% of functions are used, we can estimate that for an average application its code size can be reduced to maybe 50% of the original size.
+only 50% are used, and that in many other applications only around 35% of functions are used, we can estimate that for an average application its code size can be reduced to maybe a half of the original size.

-There overhead in file size comparing to the number of invoked functions (68% / 50%) is caused by the fact we don't just remove the unused functions, but replace them with a stub expression, able to load the original function and call it.
+The overhead in file size comparing to the number of invoked functions (68% / 50%) is caused by the fact we don't just remove the unused functions, but replace them with a stub expression, able to load the original function and call it.
 Also, if we remove closured, when the original closure body is loaded by the stub,